jawy1248/CS260/startup/README.md

 - Added a few links for the phone numbers and emails
 - Added a lot of flex and grid items to make the webpage act dynamically as the browser window changes
 - Added styling to the images, which will be actually seen when I get the photos

+## JavaScript Updates
+For this part of the project, I deployed the Simon JavaScript to the environment.
+I still have a link to my GitHub on the homepage.
+In terms of what I added to my project, here is a list:
+- Added JavaScript to take care of the login on each page of the website and displays the username
+- Added JavaScript so that key prices show up when clicked on on the "Locksmith" page
+- Added JavaScript that takes input (e.g. saved searches) and puts it in an object
+- I use the `localstorage` API to keep the data users save constant throughout sessions
+- Added JavaScript to mock the websocket of the LiveChat that will be available

 ---